Japan·17 - 24 September 2025

 Seikai Hotel

-AMANE resort Seikai is a luxurious ryokan in Beppu, known for its stunning ocean views and private onsen baths in many rooms.
-It blends traditional Japanese design with modern comfort, making it ideal for a relaxing, high-end stay.
+AMANE Resort Seikai is a luxurious ryokan in Beppu, known for its stunning ocean views.
+Many of the rooms have private onsen baths.
+The hotel blends traditional Japanese design with modern comfort, making it ideal for a relaxing, high-end stay.

 Hosts